discord-haskell/discord-haskell/README.md

 `nextEvent` gives `Event`s as they happen

 If the library crashes look at `the-log-of-discord-haskell.txt` file.

+Use `Control.Exception.finally` with `stopDiscord` to safely kill background threads when running examples in ghci (otherwise exit ghci and reopen to kill threads)

 The examples will work on the `master` branch.
 The `dev` branch has the most recent (potentially) breaking changes.